kpross/cse210/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+This is the response to the assignment to show that the git system is working.
+Hooray it worked!